 Bruichladdich’s best thing (apart from their drams ~ and McEwan, of course) is their brand image.
 How clever to make something as tightly branded as say, Coca-Cola or Nike, appear so rural and authentic.
 I’m not saying it is not authentic, but to create such a defined ACCESSIBLE Homespun corporate image is very, very clever.
 Bruichladdich made people fall in love with them.
 They used the rules of corporate branding to create an image of exactly the opposite.
 It’s like Ardfin Gardens in Jura ~ Peter Cool worked very hard to achieve the feeling of a wild, untamed garden.
 This is far harder to achieve than merely making a tidy, conventional garden.

-Remy are looking to the future.
-Its not the customer who has to worry about change of ownership, its the workers at the distillery ~ lets hope Remy will at least pay lip service to the family orientated way this working environment has been run for the last 10 years or so.
+Remy is looking to the future.
+It’s not the customer who has to worry about the change of ownership, it’s the workers at the distillery ~ Let’s hope Remy will at least pay lip service to the family-orientated way this working environment has been run for the last 10 years or so.

 Bruichladdich has been an adventure for Mark Reynier, Jim McEwan et al, albeit a heartfelt one, but at the end of the day, these guys don’t stand still.
 They had a business idea, they took it to THEIR chosen level of fruition, and like a football club, or a river, or the concept of royalty, Bruichladdich will flow on, ever-changing, ever the same.

 If they were romantic, sentimental idealists they would have never managed to turn 6 million into 48 million in 10 years ~ The people at Bruichladdich Distillery truly are alchemists!